The 1996 Made-for-TV Movie

 - General Ripper: Milfoil, who seeks to use a chemical bio-weapon to kill Alf.

 - Human-Focused Adaptation: A good chunk of the film focuses on the two human leads trying to protect ALF and their Unresolved Sexual Tension, with ALF almost in a seemingly supporting role, as an alien that happens to be with them making wisecracks.
-This is another reason why the film isn't looked at too fondly amongst fans.
+This is one of several reasons why the film isn't looked at too fondly amongst fans.

 - Interspecies Romance: Alf wants this with Nina, Moyers' secretary, and she doesn't seem to be unwilling, but it may just have been a Honey Trap.